201 Revisiting the History of Astrology

 203 Prediction & Conscious Evolution (II)

-In this course, students continue to explore how analysis of transits, progressions, and other predictive tools can be applied to personal growth.
+In this course, students continue to explore transits, progressions, and other predictive tools.
 Concrete events both reflect and serve as catalysts for changes in awareness; thus, planetary movements can provide insight into the precise timing of developmental processes, allowing us to appreciate how inner and outer reality coincide, reflect, and transform each other.
 Participants also explore the big picture view of world-transits, examining how astrological configurations can take different forms on social, political, economic, artistic, and ecological levels, yet reveal an archetypal singularity amongst the phenomenological diversity.
+A transit is never just one thing, but a pattern of events that share a kinship and common genesis.
 Students are challenged to consider how their capacity for a participatory relationship with the cosmos can contribute to the co-creation of a positive, more hopeful future.

 204 Astrological Counseling Skills (I)

 In this course participants are introduced to consulting skills, such as how to take a history, ask relevant questions, formulate hypotheses, construct interpretations, reframe conflicts, predict opportunities for growth, and deepen therapeutic impact.
 Various theories of counseling are surveyed with an emphasis on their application to astrology.
 Students are taught how to respond to crises and make appropriate referrals.
 Principles of effective communication are emphasized, along with techniques of listening, verbal and non-verbal communication, and how astrology can assist the establishment of empathic rapport.
 Ethical codes are examined specifically as they relate to issues of professional responsibility, competency, counseling, prediction, and the use of archaic terminology.
 Special attention is given to the astrologer’s shadow and our collective vulnerability to issues of inferiority and inflation.